Vyral/base-template/_posts/2018-12-11-a-quick-market-update-for-the-end-of-2018.md

 {% include youtube.html %}

-*If you’ve been wondering what’s going on in our real estate market as of late, then you won’t want to miss this end-of-the-year update.*
+<p style="text-align: center;"><em>If you’ve been wondering what’s going on in our real estate market as of late, then you won’t want to miss this end-of-the-year update.</em></p>

 It’s time for our end-of-the-year market update.
 Along with sharing some developments from our market, I’d also like to enlighten you as to some exciting news from the mortgage industry.&nbsp;